-(For an overview of the science behind Usher syndrome type 1, review this article from the National Institutes of Health (NIH) National Center for Biotechnology Information (NCBI), last revised October 8, 2020.)
+(For an overview of the science behind Usher syndrome type 1, review this article from the National Institutes of Health (NIH) National Center for Biotechnology Information (NCBI), last revised October 8, 2020.

 Children with Usher type 1 are usually born profoundly deaf and experience progressive vision loss due to a retinal disease called retinitis pigmentosa (RP).
 The symptoms of RP first manifest as difficulty seeing in dimly lit areas - or night blindness - and a gradual loss of peripheral vision (tunnel vision).
-These symptoms will generally be noticed before the age of 10 and continue through adulthood.
+These symptoms will generally be noticed before the age of 10 and progress through adulthood.

 Carriers of Usher Type I

 Usher syndrome occurs when an individual inherits two copies of the same type of Usher 1 gene - one from each parent.
 If an individual has one Usher type I gene and one gene that is not Usher, they are considered to be a "carrier" of the Usher gene.
 Carriers have typical vision, hearing, and balance.
 If two carriers of the same gene have a child, there is a 25% chance in each pregnancy that their child will inherit two Usher genes - one from each parent - and that child will have Usher syndrome.
-If a child inherits one Usher 1 gene and one non-Usher 1 gene, that child will be a carrier, like their parents.
-He or she will have typical vision, hearing, and balance.
-It is also possible that a child of 2 carriers will inherit 2 non-Usher syndrome genes, which means that they will not have Usher syndrome and they will not be a carrier.
-The carrier rate for Usher Type 1 is 1 in 194.
+It is not uncommon for families to have two or more children with Usher syndrome.

 Hearing in Type I